J1116/J1116/README.md

-Hi, I’m J.Takai, a second-year master student.
+I’m J.Takai, a second-year master student.

 I'm majoring in physics and specializing in cold atom experiments.

 I’m also interested in machine learning and data science.

 <!---